A look inside the insanely successful life of Silicon Valley investor Marc Andreessen

-Marc Andreessen is best known for cofounding the internet browser Netscape and launching Andreessen Horowitz, one of Silicon Valley’s most famous venture-capital firms.
+Marc Andreessen is best known for co-founding internet browser Netscape and later launching Andreessen Horowitz, one of Silicon Valley’s most famous venture capital firms.

-Today, a16z has $4.2 billion under management.
-Andreessen was an early investor in tech companies like Facebook and Twitter and has overseen its investments in hot billion-dollar startups like Airbnb.
+Today, it has $US4.2 billion under management.
+Andreessen was an early investor in tech companies like Facebook and Twitter, and has overseen its investments in hot, billion-dollar startups like Airbnb.

-Andreessen’s net worth was an estimated $600 million in 2012 and has likely increased since — not bad for someone who grew up in a sleepy “no-stoplight town” in rural Wisconsin.
+Andreessen’s net worth was an estimated $US600 million in 2012 and has likely only increased since — not bad for someone who grew up in a sleepy “no-stoplight town” in rural Wisconsin.

 When he was 9 years old, Andreessen taught himself BASIC programming from a library book.
 Once he hit high school, he'd already grown bored of his TRS-80, an early personal computer.

-In college, Andreessen spent two months working 80-hour weeks in a computer lab, building a web browser he called Mosaic.
-He and his team gave away Mosaic to 2 million users for free.
+In college, Andreessen spent two months working 80-hour weeks in a computer lab, building a Web browser he called Mosaic.
+He and his team gave away Mosaic to two million users for free.

-This caught the attention of James Clark, the founder of Silicon Graphics.
-He and Andreessen cofounded Netscape in 1994.
+This caught the attention of James Clark, founder of Silicon Graphics.
+He and Andreessen co-founded Netscape in 1994.

+When he left AOL, Andreessen formed a Web hosting company called Loudcloud with Ben Horowitz and others.
+The company changed its name to Opsware and sold to HP in 2007 for $1.6 billion.

+Ben Horowitz and Marc Andreessen formed their Silicon Valley venture capital firm Andreessen Horowitz in 2009.
+They started with $300 million, and in 3 years, the firm grew to have $2.7 billion under management.
+The firm has made investments in companies like Facebook, Airbnb, GitHub, and Twitter that have paid off.

 Today, Andreessen Horowitz has $4.2 billion under management.
 The firm invests in hot startups like Slack, Lyft, Airbnb, and Pinterest.